RPCS-2023-HCI/UserTestingUI/diagnostic-ui/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, if it's the first time you enter, run:

+### `npm install`

+Then run:

 ### `npm start`